 Build a strong online identity

-Social media engagement: According to Business2Community contributor Patrick Sitkins, Facebook, Twitter, Instagram, LinkedIn, Pinterest and other forms of social media can serve as platforms for lead generation, advertising, customer feedback and better search-engine ranking at no expense to a small business.
+According to Business2Community contributor Patrick Sitkins, Facebook, Twitter, Instagram, LinkedIn, Pinterest and other forms of social media can serve as platforms for lead generation, advertising, customer feedback and better search engine ranking at no expense to a small business.
 The more online social media platforms a business is actively maintaining, the better.
-For the sake of working with available time and resources, it may be best to pick the channels that your target demographic is most likely favor.
+For the sake of working with available time and resources, it may be best to pick the channels that your target demographic is most likely to favor.
 A flower shop, for instance, would do well to post photos of its arrangements on Instagram.
-A local gym on the other hand, might be better off posting daily or weekly fitness tips on its Twitter page.
+A local gym, on the other hand, might be better off posting daily or weekly fitness tips on its Twitter page.
 Use the social media outlet that plays to your business’s strengths.

 Partner with the community